LanceMcCarthy/DevOpsExamples/README.md

 #### Cool Notes

-- The `workflows/main_build-aspnetcore.yml` uses a Dockerfile to build and publish a Linux image to DockerHub => [lancemccarthy/myaspnetcoreapp](https://hub.docker.com/r/lancemccarthy/myaspnetcoreapp)
+- `workflows/main_build-aspnetcore.yml` uses a Dockerfile to build and publish a Linux image to DockerHub => [lancemccarthy/myaspnetcoreapp](https://hub.docker.com/r/lancemccarthy/myaspnetcoreapp)
-- The Console, AJAX, Blazor and UWP projects are built using both AzDO Classic and YAML pipelines.
+- The `Console`, `AJAX`, `Blazor` and `UWP` projects are built using both AzDO Classic and YAML pipelines.

 ## Videos